drhyrum/primaryspecials/songs/more_than_enough.md

 And you say, "I love you"
 Then I think you're *doing* enough

+## Verse 2
-2. Maybe you wonder if you're teaching me
+Maybe you wonder if you're teaching me
 Every good thing that I can someday be
 But all that I know of faith
 And of kindness and love and strength